-We prioritise each child's well-being and cannot and will not tolerate bullying or racism.
+We are very concerned for each child's well-being and cannot and will not tolerate bullying or racism.
 If there are any instances where a child is being upset in this way, please make sure that we are informed immediately so that help and advice can be given and problems solved before the issue becomes even more serious.
 We have strategies in school aimed at eradicating any issues.